Warren Peacocke: Early service

-Later in 1800 Peacocke's battalion was sent to serve in the Egypt Campaign, and he led his company through that campaign from the landings at the Battle of Abukir on 8 March 1801, where the battalion was in one of two brigades in the first wave of the attack.
+Later in 1800 Peacocke's battalion was sent to serve in the invasion of French-occupied Egypt, and he led his company through that campaign from the landings at the Battle of Abukir on 8 March 1801, where the battalion was in one of two brigades in the first wave of the attack.
 The Coldstream Guards fought at the Battle of Mandora on 13 March and then at the Battle of Alexandria on 21 March.
 In this latter battle Peacocke was given command of the advance guard of the army, attacking and forcing away the French gun batteries that were placed to the west of the city to guard a nearby flotilla of ships.
 Continuing on campaign, he was promoted to captain and lieutenant-colonel on 19 November.
 Peacocke returned to England towards the end of the year, the campaign having finished successfully.
 For his services in Egypt he was created a Knight of the Order of the Crescent by the Ottoman Empire.
 Peacocke stayed on garrison duty in England for several years after this, before in 1805 his battalion joined the Guards Brigade commanded by Major-General Edward Finch.
 This brigade was then sent to fight in the Hanover Expedition, arriving there in November.
 The expedition was not a success and Peacocke saw no action before returning to England in February 1806.